Upload a letter

 Save the template then add your message content.

-Formatting your letter
+Formatting your letter template

 Do not change the page margins in the letter template.
 It has the correct layout for printing.